docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-When true, the text layer shows a stroke.
+When true, the Text layer shows a stroke.
 Access the ``strokeColor`` attribute for the actual color and ``strokeWidth`` for its thickness.
 When false, only a fill is shown.

 **Type**